 I want to pursue Computer Science from IIT Mumbai and want to go to MIT.

-Q. If you want to given any tips for future aspirants, what would you say?
+Q. If you want to give any tips for future aspirants, what would you say?

-I would advise not to maximize hours.
-I believe it is not a very self sufficient way to study for the exam.
+I would advise not to maximise hours.
+I believe it is not a very self-sufficient way to study for the exam.
 If you are feeling tires or sleepy, just sleep for 1 or 2 hours and then study.
 That's how I did it.

 Exam Name | JEE Main 2026 |